hicommonwealth/commonwealth/common_knowledge/Farcaster-Contests.md

 - Paste URL into browser, you’ll see the Warpcast page, then click `Add Action`

 ## How to test the Farcaster/Contests integration
+- For testing, you can use any contest that has an associated Topic.
-- First, post a farcaster contest URL on Farcaster.
+- First, post a farcaster contest URL on Warpcast.
 It has this format: `https://YOUR_DOMAIN/api/integration/farcaster/contests/CONTEST_ADDRESS/contestCard`
 	- Fill in your ngrok domain and contest address
 	- Upon posting, it should trigger the `CastCreated` webhook and associate the Cast (message) with the contest.
 It’ll also create a new programatic webhook for `CastReplyCreated`.
 - Then, add a reply message to the contest cast.